Seantrambadia123/Car-Clustering-/README.md

 CARS_1 csv Documentation:

 406 rows
-9columns
+9 columns

-Car <- Name of the Car
+Car = Name of the Car |
-MPG <- Miles Per Gallon
+MPG = Miles Per Gallon |
-Cylinders <- # of Cylinders in Car
+Cylinders = # of Cylinders in Car |
-Displacement <- Engine displacement measured in cubic centimeters, (larger the stronger the engine) Horsepower <- Force needed to move 550 pounds 1 foot in a second, measured in watts Weight <- How heavy the car is, measured in pounds Acceleration <- amount of time for car to go 0 to 60 mph, measured in meters per second Model <- Year car was introduced in 1900's
+Displacement = Engine displacement measured in cubic centimeters, (larger the stronger the engine) |
+Horsepower = Force needed to move 550 pounds 1 foot in a second, measured in watts |
+Weight = How heavy the car is, measured in pounds |
+Acceleration = amount of time for car to go 0 to 60 mph, measured in meters per second |
+Model = Year car was introduced in 1900's |
-Origin <- Country of Origin
+Origin = Country of Origin |

 Problem/Obstacle: